Today's Articles

 *Irene West was born on this date in 1890.
 She was a Black educator and Activist.
 She was born and raised in Perry County, Alabama.

 West was born and raised in Perry County, Alabama.
-She graduated from Alabama State College, which is now called Alabama State University.
-She also attended Tuskegee and Hampton Institutes.
+She graduated from Alabama State College, now called Alabama State University, and attended Tuskegee and Hampton Institutes.
 West was a member of numerous civic organizations, including the National Association for the Advancement of Colored People and the Women’s League for Peace and Freedom.
 She joined the Women’s Political Council (WPC) shortly after it was founded in 1946 and became its treasurer.

 Interviewed early in the boycott, West was already impressed with the youthful King and Montgomery Improvement Association (MIA) lawyer Fred Gray, stating: “Their minds are much older than they are biological.”
 West and several others, including E. D. Nixon, were appointed to the executive board of the MIA because, according to Jo Ann Robinson, “MIA members felt [they] would speak out without fear and speak with authority as representatives of the Black protesters.”
 She, King, Robinson, and several other MIA members made up a special delegation of representatives who met with city commissioners and bus company officials during the boycott to resolve concerns about the treatment of Blacks on transportation.